alexandersandberg/alexandersandberg.com/content/successful-product.md

 ---
 People don't care about your product, only the *result* that comes from using it.

-1. Identify a problem in people's lives
+1. Identify a problem in peoples' lives
 2. Build something to fix it better than what's already out there
 3. Create a brand behind the product that portrays the right message
 4. Deliver the promised *result*